Nuts and Volts Magazine

 Here’s is additional data to add some zest to your Amigo adventures!

-This is the final installment that looks at the circuits from the book, 555 Timer IC Circuits by Forrest Mims, which were not covered in any of the preceding four articles.
+This is the final installment that looks at the remaining circuits from the book, 555 Timer IC Circuits by Forrest Mims.

 Convert PS-2 key codes to corresponding ASCII values.